-Day Patterns Unit (Sun & Shadows)
+Day Patterns (Sun & Shadows)

 Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 Sun, Shadows, & Daily Patterns Could a statue's shadow move?
 Students observe how shadows change as time passes, or as the Sun moves across the sky.
 They analyze how to move a light source to change the shape and direction of shadows, constructing an explanation of what causes a shadow to move.
 1.6 There is a relationship between the Sun and Earth.
 Key ideas include: (a) the Sun is the source of energy and light that warms the Earth's land, air, and water; and (b) the sun's relative position changes in the Earth's sky throughout the day.
-Lesson 2 War and Harby War and Harby War and Harby Development of the second Sun, Shadows, & Daily Patterns Read-Along What does your shadow do when you're not looking?
+Lesson 2 Note that the state of the state o Sun, Shadows, & Daily Patterns Read-Along What does your shadow do when you're not looking?
 Students conduct an investigation to gather information about how their shadow changes throughout the day.
 1.6 There is a relationship between the Sun and Earth.
 Key ideas include: (a) the Sun is the source of energy and light that warms the Earth's land, air, and water; and (b) the sun's relative position changes in the Earth's sky throughout the day.
 Lesson 3 Sun & Daily Patterns How can the Sun help you if you're lost?
 Students develop a Sun Finder, a model of the Sun's movement across the sky.
 They use this model to reason about how the Sun can help guide them during the day.
 1.6 There is a relationship between the Sun and Earth.
 Key ideas include: (a) the Sun is the source of energy and light that warms the Earth's land, air, and water; and (b) the sun's relative position changes in the Earth's sky throughout the day.
-Lesson 4 by the the the the the the the the Daylight & Seasonal Patterns Read-Along Why do you have to go to bed early in the summer?
+Lesson 4 Daylight & Seasonal Patterns Read-Along Why do you have to go to bed early in the summer?
 Students obtain information about the seasonal patterns of sunrise and sunset.
 1.7 There are weather and seasonal changes.
 Key ideas include: (a) changes in temperature, light, and precipitation occur over time; (b) there are relationships between daily weather and the season; and (c) changes in temperature, light, and precipitation affect plants and animals, including humans.

-Light, Sound, & Communication Unit (Lights & Sounds)
+Light, Sound, & Communication (Lights & Sounds)